 Leading Indicators of Retention Rate

-Average rating of check-in responses to “satisfaction” questions (i.e. “How would you rate your first week?”) from the last 3 months.
+Satisfaction is calculated by the average rating of check-in responses to “satisfaction” questions (i.e. “How would you rate your first week?”) from the last 3 months.
 This is unique per hire (i.e. if we’ve sent a hire a 7-day and 30-day check-in during this period, we’ll use the most recent response we’ve received from them).

 New Workforce Tenure